araobp/blender-3d/README.md

 # Blender 3D

-A collection of 3D models and 3D animations made with Blender.
+A collection of 3D models and 3D animations made with Blender by me.

 Static web site of this project: https://araobp.github.io/blender-3d/